abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Avoid head injuries](#avoid-head-injuries)

 Although the human brain is the best-protected organ in the human body, the brain’s softness makes it vulnerable to damage from contact with the skull’s interior and compression.
 [1].
-Thus, even mild head injuries increase the risk of cognitive decline or dementia years after the original head injury [2].
+Thus, even mild traumatic brain injuries increase the risk of cognitive decline or dementia years after the original brain injury [2].

 ## [Improve your sleep hygiene](#get-in-touch-with-your-circadian-rhythm)